criblpacks/cribl-palo-alto-networks/README.md

 4. Configure the Global Variable (`pan_default_index`) inside the Pack with the appropriate Splunk index for your Palo Alto logs.
 By default, the index field will be set to `pan_logs`.

 ### Configure Device Information
-This pack assumes all of your firewalls use UTC/GMT for their time zone configuration.
-If you use local time zones, please configure the `device_info.csv` lookup file (located in the pack's Knowledge content).
+This pack assumes firewalls currently use UTC/GMT for their time zone configuration.
+If any device uses a local time zone, please configure an entry in the `device_info.csv` lookup file (located in the pack's Knowledge content) to adjust timestamps with the timezone of the firewall.
+The timezone acts as the offset to adjust the timestamp of the event to UTC with the [Auto Timestamp function](https://docs.cribl.io/stream/auto-timestamp-function/).

-The `device_info.csv` file uses a regular expression lookup function in each pipeline.
-You can use wildcards (e.g. `.*`, `KCMO-FW-\d+`, `FW-.*`) in the hostname field.
-The time zone (`tz`) field must be formatted as an integer (e.g. -05, +11, etc.).
-The regex lookup will return the most specific regex as the time zone value.
+The lookup file expects data in two columns: `host` and `tz`.

+#### Host

+The `host` field accepts a regular expression to match the hostname of the firewall.
+The most specific regex in the lookup will be used to match the timezone.

+Consider an example with the following hostnames using a standard naming convention.
+The format follows this pattern:
+* Static `FW` string
+* ISO 3166-1 alpha-2 country code
+* Optional State or Province code
+* City or IATA airport code
+* Device identifier

+Here are some example hostnames:
+* `FW-US-MO-KC-01`
+* `FW-US-MO-KC-02`
+* `FW-US-MO-STL-01`
+* `FW-US-TX-DFW-01`
+* `FW-US-TX-AUS-01`
+* `FW-US-TX-ELP-01`
+* `FW-UK-LON-01`
+* `FW-JP-HND-01`

+The first 5 examples are in the US Central time zone.
+El Paso, Texas (ELP) observes Mountain Time.
+The final two examples are London and Tokyo, in the Europe/London and Asia/Tokyo time zones, respectively.

+A regex of `FW-\d+` would match all firewalls, and a specific regex of `FW-US-MO-KC-\d+` would only match the firewalls in the Kansas City data center.
+Matches for `FW-US-MO-KC\d+` will take higher precedence over the `FW-\d+` regex.
+This functionality can be used to match specific firewalls or groups of firewalls and provide a timezone for each with increasing precedence.
+More information about this behavior is provided on the [Cribl Documentation Lookup Function page](https://docs.cribl.io/stream/lookup-function/#usage).

+#### Timezone Configuration

+Time zones are configured using Olson formatted timezones (e.g. `America/Chicago`) [`C.Time.adjustTZ`](https://docs.cribl.io/logstream/cribl-reference/#time).
+A listing of time zones can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).

+Cribl uses a third-party library, [`timezone-support`](https://www.npmjs.com/package/timezone-support), to import timezone definitions.
+As of the time of writing, Cribl uses [version 2.0.2](https://github.com/prantlf/timezone-support/releases/tag/v2.0.2) of this package which supports all time zones up to the 2019a release of the IANA Time Zone Database, but may include more up-to-date entries.
+Please verify before using a specific timezone.
+All changes to the timezone database since 2016 can be found [here](https://tzdata-meta.timtimeonline.com/).

+#### Example Lookup File

-Here is an example lookup file:
+Here is an example lookup file based on the scenario above utilizing increasing regex specificity for timezone matching:
 ```
 host,tz
-KCMO-FW-\d+,America/Chicago
-FW-.*,Etc/GMT+1
-.*,US/Eastern
+FW-US-.*,America/Chicago
+FW-US-TX-ELP-.*,America/Denver
+FW-JP-.*,Asia/Tokyo
+FW-UK-.*,Europe/London
 ```

+Firewalls not matching any entry in this list would be assumed to currently have timestamps in UTC.

 ## Release Notes
 ---